CleverCloud/doc.clever-cloud.com/app-configuration/ruby.md

     run Sinatra::Application
 {% endhighlight %}

 The apps are, for now, automatically set to development, so make sure you have created a development set if needed.
+Your application must run on the port 8080.

 Database
 --------